 To top it off, I did have a few lousy experiences with painting commissions.
 I'd paint something that wasn't my typical style, for instance.
 I'd feel resentful and upset during the process.
 Or those few times when clients didn't like what I created and wanted me to change a few things.
 Those times stung and took all the fun out of painting.

 So, that's why for now, I've decided to keep my paintings close to my heart.
 Those who buy the paintings I make are purchasing something that I truly enjoyed making – something that came from my spirit.

-That's why I created the Friends of Ponnopozz Originals (FPO) email list.
+That's why I give early access to my email list subscribers (formerly Friends of Ponnopozz originals, or FPO).
 I wanted to give customers interested in original art a chance to buy before the general public.
 It felt like the right thing to do since I'd taken commissions away.
-The list has gone well so far (it's been in use for one year) – I often sell pieces to these "friends" first, which is seriously so cool for me.
+The list has gone well so far – often my work sells to someone on this list!

 If you're interested in getting early access to my original work, sign up for my newsletter, here.
 Be sure to check the box for original artwork!